shivam01anand/shivamanand.github.io/_posts/2023-07-16-first-half-marathon.md

 What should that journey read like?

+Should one do a project report talking about goals, timings...?

-When a pursuit is born from an adult finding a hobby (and we all know how difficult that is), you're not aiming for olympics or anything tangible, really.
+When a pursuit is born from an adult finding a hobby (and we all know how difficult that is), you're not really aiming for the olympics.
+Or anything tangible, really.
-So should one really do a refined project report talking about goals, timings...?
-I refuse to play a game i'm not gonna win, participation trophy is as boring as it sounds.
+So I refuse to play a game i'm not gonna win, a participation trophy is exactly as numbing as it sounds.

 So, just focus on the moments.
 Inside, Outside.